steve-at/emqx-proto-kafka-bridge/README.md

 # TODO:
+   * add handling if no schema registry is used
    * implement a scheduler that checks every x seconds for updated schemas, if registry is not available keep last prefix
    * implement way to add new Protobuf schemas on the fly or via make file